magemore/devenv/auto.tasks.md

         - [ ] need to make php work first
           - fixated on install ubuntu vlad
 - [ ] install ubuntu vlad
-  - [ ] find usb stick and install ubuntu 16 32 bit there
+  - [x] find usb stick and install ubuntu 16 32 bit there
+  - [x] boot laptop
+    - [ ] with this ubuntu stick